NikiforovAll/xmindcsharp/README.md

   * IXMindWriterOutputConfig
   * investigate for more
 * zip finilizer for FileWriter
+* add unit test in case of multiple resolvers
 * check that all unit tests are complete
   * add test for in-memory writer
   * test all kinds of writers simultaneously (check logger resolution logic)